 Sicilian ChickenPrint This

-- 1 pound boneless chicken breast, cut into bit sized pieces
+- 1 pound boneless chicken breasts, cut into bit sized pieces

 - 3 tablespoons olive oil (divided)